p2rkw/xf86-input-mtrack/README.md

 For two finger scrolling.
 The button that is triggered by scrolling right.
 Integer value.
 A value of 0 disables scrolling right.
 Defaults to 7.

-**ScrollClickTime** -
-For two finger scrolling.
-How long button triggered by scrolling will be hold down.
-Integer value representing milliseconds.
-Defaults to 20.

 **SwipeDistance** -
 For three finger swiping.
 How far you must move your fingers before a button click is triggered.
 Integer value.
 Defaults to 700.

+**SwipeClickTime** -
+For three finger swiping.
+How long button triggered by swiping will be hold down.
+Integer value representing milliseconds.
+Defaults to 300.

+**SwipeSensitivity** -
+For three finger scrolling.
+Sensitivity (movement speed) of pointer during three finger scrolling.
+A value of 0 disables pointer movement during gesture.
+Integer value expressed as parts per thousand of normal sensivity.
+A value of 1000 results with normal movement speed.
+Defaults to 0.

 **SwipeUpButton** -
 For three finger swiping.
 The button that is triggered by swiping up.
 Integer